-Accessing Gambia is convenient using three available means of transport.
+Accessing the Gambia is convenient using three available means of transport.
 Banjul, the modern capital city of Gambia, acts as the airplane gateway into the country.
 The international airport in the city serves international flights between Gambia and destinations such as, Madrid, Barcelona, Dakar-Senegal, Nigeria, Manchester, Amsterdam, and Brussels-Belgium.
 Airlines that facilitate these flights are Bellview Airlines, Air Senegal, Slok Air, Spanair, Monarch Airlines, First Choice Airways, Thomas Cook Airlines, Arkefly, and Transavia Airlines.
-However, if you are in Dakar-Senegal, you can board a taxi or your own vehicle to travel along the major roads connecting Dakar to Banjul city in Gambia.
-Boat transport from neighboring Senegal is also possible by use of small fishing vessels from Dakar to Gambia’s ports.
+However, if you are in Dakar-Senegal, you can board a taxi or your vehicle to travel along the major roads connecting Dakar to Banjul city in The Gambia.
+Boat transport from neighboring Senegal is also possible by the use of small fishing vessels from Dakar to Gambia’s ports.

 When planning to dine in the eateries of Gambia, you can expect a lot from the local cuisine.
-Some of Gambia’s own dishes include the Jollof rice dish that consists of the traditional rice with a variety of veggies and meat.
+Some of Gambia’s dishes include the Jollof rice dish that consists of the traditional rice with a variety of veggies and meat.
 Chicken Yassa is a delicious flavor consisting of boiled chicken, pepper, and lemon.
 Domoda is an interesting dish consisting of rice and peanuts butter.
 Drinks you can also come across the local drinks like Julbrew, Baobab juice, and Palm Wine.
-Alongside these popular local dishes, many western dishes are also offered in the restaurants and hotels at the cities and towns within Gambia.
+Alongside these popular local dishes, many western dishes are also offered in restaurants and hotels in the cities and towns within the Gambia.

-The Gambia River National Park is bets place in the country to meet chimpanzees and baboons amongst many other wild animals housed in this national park.
+The Gambia River National Park is the best place in the country to meet chimpanzees and baboons amongst many other wild animals housed in this national park.
 If you are planning for a beach excursion, then try out the Sanyang Beach, which is at least more orderly with some water sports facilities available, and the Rainbow Beach Bar that provides a fabulous dining setting and adequate accommodation facilities for tourists who want to spend their nights close to the beach.